iLib-js/ilib-mono/README.md

 ## Comments

-If you would like to place a translator's commeenent with a particular section of text, you can do so with an HTML comment that starts with "I18N" like this:
+If you would like to place a translator's comment with a particular section of text, you can do so with an HTML comment that starts with "I18N" like this: